 Pape’s narrow focus on suicide terrorism also allows him to ignore all the other barbarism in the Muslim world that has its origins in religion.
 Was the fatwa against Salman Rushdie the result of foreign occupation?
 The Danish cartoon controversy?
 The calls for blood over a poorly named teddy bear?
 The movement to hang atheist bloggers in Bangladesh?
 What about the internecine murders of apostates in Pakistan (accomplished, all too often, by suicide bombers)?
 The ubiquitous abuse of women?
 Are these problems also the result of western occupation?
 How do the perpetrators of these crimes explain their own behavior?
 It is always by reference to their most sacred concern: Islam.

-Many peoples have been conquered by foreign powers or otherwise mistreated and show no propensity for the type of violence that is commonplace among Muslims.
+Many peoples have been conquered by foreign powers or otherwise mistreated and show no propensity for the type of violence that is commonplace under Islam.
 Where are the Tibetan Buddhist suicide bombers?
 The Tibetans have suffered an occupation every bit as oppressive as any ever imposed on a Muslim country.
 At least one million Tibetans have died as a result, and their culture has been systematically eradicated.
 Even their language has been taken from them.
-Recently, they have begun to practice self-immolation in protest.
-The difference between self-immolation and blowing oneself up in a crowd of children, or at the entrance to a hospital, is impossible to overstate, and reveals a great difference in moral attitude between Vajrayana Buddhism and Islam.
+In recent years, they have begun to practice self-immolation in protest.
+The difference between self-immolation and blowing oneself up in a crowd of children, or at the entrance to a hospital, is impossible to overstate, and reveals the great difference in moral attitude between Vajrayana Buddhism and Islam.
 This is not to say that Tibetan Buddhist suicide bombers couldn’t exist.
 Tibetans, generally speaking, are not pacifists—nor are most Buddhists elsewhere.
 In fact, during WWII, the Japanese Kamikaze pilots were influenced by the doctrine of Zen Buddhism.
 But there are important differences between Zen and Vajrayana that seem relevant here.
 Vajrayana emphasizes compassion in a way that Zen does not, and Zen generally maintains a more martial and more paradoxical view of ethics.

 My point, of course, is that beliefs matter.
 And it is not an accident that so many Muslims believe that jihad and martyrdom are the highest callings in human life, while many Tibetans believe that compassion and self-transcendence are.
 This is what Islam and Vajrayana Buddhism, respectively, teach.

 Am I saying that Islam is the worst religion across the board?
 No. Again, one must always focus on the specific consequences of specific ideas.
 There is, for instance, no reason to mention Islam when criticizing religious opposition to embryonic stem-cell research, because the doctrine allows for it.
 This is not owing to some biological or ethical insight on the part of Muhammad, obviously.
 It is simply a happy accident that at least one hadith suggests that the human soul enters the embryo many weeks after conception (either at day 40, 80, or 120, depending on how one interprets it).
-It would be preposterous and unfair to equate Islam with Christianity when discussing religious impediments to this form of research.
+So it would be preposterous and unfair to equate Islam with Christianity when discussing religious impediments to this form of research.

 Finally, as I regularly emphasize when discussing Islam, no one is suffering under its doctrine more than Muslims themselves: Muslim jihadists primarily kill other Muslims.
 And the laws against apostasy, blasphemy, idolatry, and other forms of peaceful expression diminish the freedoms of Muslims far more than those of non-Muslims living in the West.
-Liberals like Greenwald, who are so eager to swing the flail of Islamophobia, display a sickening insensitivity to the plight of women, homosexuals, and freethinkers throughout the Muslim world.
+Leftists like Greenwald, who are so eager to swing the flail of “Islamophobia,” display a sickening insensitivity to the plight of women, gays, and freethinkers throughout the Muslim world.
 At this moment, millions of women and girls have been abandoned to illiteracy, compulsory marriage, and lives of slavery and abuse under the guise of “multiculturalism” and “religious sensitivity.”
 And the most liberal Muslim minds are forced into hiding.
 The best way to address this problem is by no means obvious.
 But lying about its cause, and defaming those who speak honestly in defense of a global civil society, seems a very unlikely path to a solution.

-For further discussion of the “Islamophobia” canard, see my exchange with Ayaan Hirsi Ali: Lifting the Veil of “Islamophobia”.
+For further discussion of the “Islamophobia” canard, see my exchange with Ayaan Hirsi Ali: Lifting the Veil of “Islamophobia”

 My position on profiling for the purpose of airline security